Florida female felon's bloody mugshot the result of her head-on crash while fleeing cops, officials say

 She is being held on $26,000 bond.

-Burge has spent time in jail after arrests in Sarasota and Manatee counties.
+Burge has spent time in jail after arrests in Sarasota and Manatee Counties.
 She was previously charged with grand theft, burglary, sale of synthetic narcotics, prostitution and drug possession.